AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp10_do_not_re-verify_preconditions_in_subprogram_bodies.rst

 -------------------------------------------------------------
-Do Not Re-Verify Preconditions In Subprogram Bodies (RPP10)
+Do Not Re-Verify Preconditions in Subprogram Bodies (RPP10)
 -------------------------------------------------------------

 **Level** :math:`\rightarrow` Advisory